chidg/django-allauth/docs/advanced.rst

 If you use a custom user model you need to specify what field represents the ``username``, if any.
-Here, ``username`` really refers to the field representing the nick name the user uses to login, and not some unique identifier (possibly including an e-mail address) as is the case for Django's ``AbstractBaseUser.USERNAME_FIELD``.
+Here, ``username`` really refers to the field representing the nick name the user uses to login, and not some unique identifier (possibly including an email address) as is the case for Django's ``AbstractBaseUser.USERNAME_FIELD``.

-Meaning, if your custom user model does not have a ``username`` field (again, not to be mistaken with an e-mail address or user id), you will need to set ``ACCOUNT_USER_MODEL_USERNAME_FIELD`` to ``None``.
+Meaning, if your custom user model does not have a ``username`` field (again, not to be mistaken with an email address or user id), you will need to set ``ACCOUNT_USER_MODEL_USERNAME_FIELD`` to ``None``.
 This will disable username related functionality in ``allauth``.
 Remember to also to set ``ACCOUNT_USERNAME_REQUIRED`` to ``False``.